 The Fund receives management oversight from the DoD Investment Board established in September 2003.
-The members of the Investment Board are the Director, DFAS; the Deputy CFO, OUSD(C); and a senior military member, currently the Director, Army Budget.
+The members of the Investment Board are the Director, DFAS; the Deputy CFO, OUSD(C); and a senior military member.
 The Investment Board meets twice each fiscal year to consider investment objectives, policies, performance, and strategies with the goal of maximizing MRF's investment income.
 The Investment Board reviews MRF's law and Department of Treasury guidelines to ensure MRF complies with broad policy guidance and public law.
-At the September 18, 2014 meeting, the Investment Board approved the FY 2015 investments recommended by the Investment Advisory
+At the September 21, 2015 meeting, the Investment Board approved the FY 2016 investments recommended by the Investment Advisory Committee (a group of military reservists whose civilian expertise is investing).